-The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities resulting from along-construction-route activities (but must also take into account possible water constrictions of the area).
+The Contractor must take all reasonable measures to minimize the generation of dust as a result of construction activities (but must also take into account possible water constrictions of the area).

-- The onsite construction site agent must take into account prevailing wind strength and wind direction and must have preventative measures on standby to minimize dust pollution that may cause damage to people and property. - The proposed development should be phased and site clearing confined to the specific areas under construction; - Dust suppression measures must be implemented when site clearing takes place, such as wetting of exposed areas and access roads; - Dust suppression measures must be implemented to reduce impacts associated with the movement of construction vehicles, including wetting of gravel roads and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers; - Drivers should be made aware of the potential dust and noise impacts posed to Khuduyane Security Complex, Kalahari Golf and Hunting Estate and members of the Kathu Equestrian Club.
-All drivers must ensure that speed limit of 60 km per hour is enforced;
+- Excessive dust during construction, can be reduced by spraying water regularly to control dust generation.
+Other suitable dust control mitigation measures can also be considered. - The onsite construction site agent must take into account prevailing wind strength and wind direction and must have preventative measures on standby to minimize dust pollution that may cause damage to people and property. - The liberation of dust into the surrounding environment shall be effectively controlled by the use of, inter alia, water spraying and/or other dust-allaying agents.
+The speed of haul trucks and other vehicles must be strictly controlled to avoid dangerous conditions, excessive dust or excessive deterioration of the road being used. - The proposed development should be phased and site clearing confined to the specific areas under construction; - Dust suppression measures must be implemented when site clearing takes place, such as wetting of exposed areas and access roads; - Dust suppression measures must be implemented to reduce impacts associated with the movement of construction vehicles, including wetting of gravel roads and ensuring that vehicles used to transport sand and building materials are fitted with tarpaulins or covers; and - The implementation of the EMPr.